SwissDataScienceCenter/renku/docs/introduction/what_is_renku.rst

 Docker container) using pre-built templates.
 You can work on your project and when you are done push the changes back to the repository for safe storage.
-Our pre-built base images also contain the ``renku`` command-line tool so you don't need to worry about installation and benefit from provenance tracking right in the interactive session.
+Our pre-built base images also contain the ``renku`` command-line tool so you don't need to worry about installation and can benefit from provenance tracking right in the interactive session.
 Renkulab automatically builds images for your interactive sessions so the computational environments you or your collaborators use are always up-to-date.

 The main components that make up Renkulab are `GitLab <https://gitlab.com>`_ for repository management, version control, and continuous-integration pipelines;
-`JupyterHub <https://jupyter.org>`_ for interactive sessions;ß a Knowledge Graph for search and discovery; a few custom services for all renku-specific tasks like handling datasets.
+`JupyterHub <https://jupyter.org>`_ for interactive sessions; a Knowledge Graph for search and discovery; a few custom services for all renku-specific tasks like handling datasets.